MicrosoftDocs/semantic-kernel-docs/semantic-kernel/prompt-engineering/your-first-prompt.md

 a focus on {{$SPECIALTY}} we are without sacrificing quality.
 ```

-We can replace our `TestSkillFlex` skill with this new definition for `SloganMakerFlex` to serve the minimum capabilities of a copywriting agency.
+We can replace our `TestSkillFlex` plugin with this new definition for `SloganMakerFlex` to serve the minimum capabilities of a copywriting agency.

 In Semantic Kernel, we refer to prompts and templated prompts as _functions_ to clarify their role as a fundamental unit of computation within the kernel.
 We specifically refer to _semantic_ functions when LLM AI prompts are used; and when conventional programming code is used we say _native_ functions.
-To learn how to make a native skill you can skip ahead to [Building a Native Functions](/semantic-kernel/howto/nativefunctions) if you're anxious.
+To learn how to make a native function you can skip ahead to [building a native functions](/semantic-kernel/create-chains/native-functions) if you're anxious.

 ## Get your kernel ready